mborgerson/wiki-export/wiki/Super_I_O.md

 layout: wiki
 ---

-The Super I/O board is a feature of [Development Kits](/wiki/Development_Kits "wikilink").
-The board is build around a SMSC LPC47M157 chip ([Datasheet](https://drive.google.com/uc?export=download&id=0BxOesalXbGtOanoxenlqQUh6Y0k))
+The Super I/O board is a feature of some [Development Kits](/wiki/Development_Kits "wikilink").
+The board is build around a SMSC LPC47M157 chip ([Datasheet](https://drive.google.com/uc?export=download&id=0BxOesalXbGtOanoxenlqQUh6Y0k)) and interfaces with the Xbox via a ribbon cable connected to the [LPC Debug Port](/wiki/LPC_Debug_Port "wikilink").

 The board provides the following ports: